 What you need to know

-Full-time sophomores, juniors, seniors, and graduate students at MIT are eligible to cross-register for academic subjects offered at the Harvard Faculty of Arts and Sciences or one of Harvard's professional schools.
-You must abide by the rules of both MIT and Harvard.
+Full-time sophomores, juniors, seniors, and graduate students at MIT may cross-register for academic subjects offered at the Harvard Faculty of Arts and Sciences or one of Harvard's professional schools, with some exceptions.
+First-year undergraduate students are not eligible.

 Some key points to remember:

-• Undergraduates may not cross-register at the Harvard Business School, Harvard Extension School, or Harvard Summer School.
+• Undergraduates – may not cross-register at Harvard Business School, Harvard Extension School, or Harvard Summer School.

 What you need to do